Nonsingular black holes as dark matter: New window for PBH dark matter

-\emph{A new window for PBH dark matter}--We propose that dark matter may consist of nonsingular black holes and remnants formed in the primordial universe.
+We propose that dark matter may consist of nonsingular black holes and their asymptotic remnants formed in the primordial universe.
 These PBHs could have originated after inflation, during radiation domination, and before Big-Bang nucleosynthesis, from the collapse of large density perturbations and may constitute a significant fraction of the current matter-energy density if they formed as massive objects on the order of solar to multi-solar masses.
 Alternatively, if smaller, asteroid-sized PBHs formed in the range of \(10^{17} \, \text{kg}\) to \(10^{21} \, \text{kg}\), they could account for all of the observed dark matter \cite{Green:2024bam}.
 A reasonable range for our fundamental length scale extends from the Planck scale to distances on the order of $10^{-19} \, \text{m}$, the latter corresponding to the TeV energy scale currently probed by the Large Hadron Collider (LHC).
 Consequently, for our black hole remnants, $10^{-35} \, \text{m} \leq l \leq 10^{-19} \, \text{m}$.